LeyangWen/TokenHSI/README.md

 ### Example Carry Motion

-- In VEHS7M dataset, annotate the timestamp for start and end of correct carry motions, put in excel
+- In VEHS7M dataset, annotate the timestamp for start and end of correct carry motions, put in csv
 - Look at the SMPLX file, segment them out, write a custom script, put in `vicon-read`
 - Motion frames
   - `tokenhsi/data/dataset_carry/preprocess_amass.py`